kwaroran/ccardlib/README.md

 Check the version of the character card. if the data is not a character card, it will return `'unknown'`.
+This can also be used to check if the data is a valid character card.

 - `data` - The data to check.